Comparison of Anomaly Detectors: Context Matters: Experimental results

 From the same figure, we also conclude that the models modelling full diagonal in $p_{\vec{\theta}}(\vec{x}|\vec{z})$, -d-, seem to be better than the scalar, -s-, or constant, -c-, variants.
 This result is important, as many comparisons in the prior art use the VAE-constant, despite the version with full diagonal being discussed in the original publication~\citep{kingma2013auto}.

 The rich prior distribution on the latent space proposed in \citep{tomczak2018vae}, VAMP, -v-, does not seem to give an advantage in the anomaly detection except in the AAE.
-Similarly, recent variants adVAE and GANomaly do not seem to work well on the tabular data, but true to their authors, they have never been evaluated on them.
+Similarly, recent variants adVAE and GANomaly do not seem to work well on the tabular data, but they were not evaluated on them in the original publications.